- EITCA ACADEMIES

 - EITC CERTIFICATES

 - HOW IT WORKS

 - IT ID

-Confirm your IT competencies within the European IT Certification (EITC/EITCA) framework from anywhere in the world fully on-line!
+Confirm your IT skills and competencies under the European IT Certification framework from anywhere in the world fully online.

 The curriculum of the EITC/IS/WSA Windows Server Administration focuses on knowledge and practical skills in administration and security management in Microsoft Windows Server organized within the following structure, encompassing comprehensive video didactic content as a reference for this EITC Certification.

 Windows Server is a brand name for a group of server operating systems released by Microsoft since 2003.
 After Linux it is one of the most popular operating systems for network servers.
 It includes Active Directory, DNS Server, DHCP Server, Group Policy, as well as many other popular features for state-of-the-art network servers.
 In contrary to Linux (the most popular operating system for servers), Microsoft Windows Server is not open-source, but a proprietary software.

 Since 2003, Microsoft has released a series of server operating systems under the Windows Server brand name.
 Windows Server 2003 was the first Windows server edition to be offered under that brand.
 Windows NT 3.1 Advanced Server was the initial server edition, followed by Windows NT 3.5 Server, Windows NT 3.51 Server, Windows NT 4.0 Server, and Windows 2000 Server.
 Active Directory, DNS Server, DHCP Server, Group Policy, and many other popular features were included in Windows 2000 Server for the first time.